scionproto/scion/doc/ControlPlanePKI.md

 Certificate revocation stands in stark contrast with availability.
 If relying parties only considered a certificate valid after querying the corresponding distribution point, then there would be a circular dependency between verifying paths to the distribution points and having paths to the distribution point.
-To avoid this circular dependency, revocations are to be considered on a best-effort basis.
+To avoid this circular dependency, optimistic revocations are to be considered on a best-effort basis.
 During regular operation, the revocation distribution points will be available and certificates are revoked in a short amount of time.
 Also, an AS can take advantage of the `optional_distribution_points` field in the AS cert to nominate distribution points that are geographically diverse to mitigate availability issues.

 If any of the distribution points contains a revocation note, the certificate is considered revoked